menchelab/CartoGRAPHs/README.md

-# The Embodiment of Biological Networks
+# CartoGRAPHs - The Embodiment of Biological Networks
 ### A Framework for Multidimensional Explicit Network Visualization